seated abdominal presses).

 Seniors should aim to stay active to avoid falls and physical and cognitive decline.
 They should focus on four key areas: strength, mobility, endurance, and balance.
 To motivate participants, organizers should use music and aim to create a festive atmosphere with refreshments and snacks after the workout.

-Previous in Lifestyle: Personal Trainer
+Previous in Lifestyle: Road Trip

 Next in Lifestyle: Shape at Home